Why You Should Check Your Credit Reports

 Take Action Now

-The bottom line is, you shouldn’t avoid checking your credit reports.
+The bottom line is, check your credit reports regularly.
 You may request one free report from each bureau every twelve months.
-It is important for you to see that the information on your report is accurate.
+Make sure the information on your report is accurate.
 And if it’s not, take steps to correct it.

 Seek Legal Help